 Although it was made of denim (a stiff and sturdy material) -- and it had a big pocket at the bottom to hold our truckers atlas -- it was never reinforced enough to keep the atlas from bending and flopping out on the floor.

 In our opinions, the design was both inferior and frustrating!

 The design of the seat back organizer shown here allows an atlas to be inserted in the top and extend for what looks like the whole length of the product.

 If you get one of these, be aware that if you are a tall trucker, you may not be able to put your seat all the way back because the stuff in your organizer may bump the wall of the sleeper cabinets behind.

 Also, make sure that if you use a large motor carriers atlas that it will fit down in the large map book pocket.

 There are at least four products that can be used to organize and transport tools:

 If you decide to get a bucket organizer, check to see if the bucket is included or if you will have to supply your own.

-A 5-gallon bucket will likely be too tall, but a bucket organizer may be too long on a 3-gallon bucket.
+Also, a 5-gallon bucket organizer may be too long on a 3-gallon bucket.